Inheritance Tax for Unmarried Couples: Understanding Risks and Benefits

 Differences for Married and Unmarried Couples

-Married couples and those in civil partnerships benefit from spouse exemption, allowing them to transfer assets tax-free between each other.
+Married couples and those in civil partnerships benefit from spouse exemption, allowing them to transfer assets outside the scope of IHT between each other.
 This exemption significantly reduces the immediate inheritance tax burden.
 As noted by financial experts, “the spouse exemption is a valuable relief, but it’s not available to unmarried couples.”

 In contrast, unmarried couples do not have this exemption, potentially leading to higher tax liabilities when assets are passed on.
 For instance, if one partner dies, the surviving partner may face a substantial inheritance tax bill if they are not joint owners of the property or if the deceased’s assets exceed the nil-rate band.